sakshichavre20/sakshichavre20/README.md

-- 🌱 I’m currently learning Mern stack
+- 🌱 I’m currently learning Full-stack Development
 - 👯 I’m looking to collaborate on Mobile App Development
 - 📫 How to reach me: chavresakshi@gmail.com